isds-neu/PeRCNN/DataDrivenDiscoveryOfPDEs/README.md

 ## Prerequisite

-Please download the data using the link provided in the ``data`` folder.
+Please download the data using the link provided in the ``data/readme4data.txt`` file.

 ## Methodology overview